n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 responsible for implementing substitution features to substitute subjoined forms in context.

-The `CONSONANT_HEAD` subclass is used for special tranliteration letters that are not found in the Tibetan language.
+The `CONSONANT_HEAD` subclass is used for special transliteration letters that are not found in the Tibetan language.
 They should pass checks for consonants, but do not evoke special shaping behavior.